bq/corbel-composr/README.md

 NRAPPNAME => New relic app name
 NRAPIKEY => New relic api key
 TIMEOUT=> Endpoint timeout
+LOCAL_MODE=>If set to "true" it skips loading the endpoints from a remote server and uses the local files
 ```

 ## Creating your endpoints:

 [What are Phrases or Snippets?](https://github.com/corbel-platform/composr-core/wiki/Phrases)

-You can generate and publish your phrases and snippets by using [composr-cli](https://github.com/corbel-platform/composr-cli). *Currently under development*
+You can generate and publish your phrases and snippets by using the [composr-cli](https://github.com/corbel-platform/composr-cli). *Currently under development*

+### Bootstraping a project:

+`composr init` will generate a basic structure for your Phrases project.

+Once you bootstrapped some `phrases`, just run `corbel-composr` in the current folder and the server will be ready at the port `3000`.

 ### Routing endpoints